redis/redis-doc/topics/virtual-memory.md

 Virtual Memory
 ===

+**Important Note:** Redis VM is now deprecated.
+Redis 2.4 will be the latest Redis version featuring Virtual Memory (but it also warns you that Virtual Memory usage is discouraged).
+We found that using VM has several disadvantages and problems.
+In the future of Redis we want to simply provide the best in-memory database (but persistent on disk as usually) ever, without considering at least for now the support for databases bigger than RAM.
+Our future efforts are focused into providing scripting, cluster, and better persistence.

 Redis Virtual Memory is a feature that will appear for the first time in a stable Redis distribution in Redis 2.0.
 However Virtual Memory (called VM starting from now) is already available and stable enough to be tests in the